dennislee22/dennislee22.github.io/docs/cdppvc/addecs.md

     ![](../../assets/images/ecs/expandecs20.png)

 21. The Longhorn dashboard now displays a total of 4 Longhorn nodes.
-This implies that the new ECS node has successfully been added into the Longhorn cluster.
+This implies that the new ECS node has been added into the Longhorn cluster successfully.

     ![](../../assets/images/ecs/expandecs21.png)